permaweb/ao/connect/README.md

 > If `GATEWAY_URL` is set but `GRAPHQL_URL` is _not_ set, then the `GATEWAY_URL` provided **MUST** have a `/graphql` endpoint that serves the Arweave Gateway GraphQL Server. ie. `https://arweave.net/graphql`

-If any url is not provided, a library default will be used.
+If any value is not provided, a library default will be used.
 In this sense, invoking `connect()` with no parameters or an empty object is functionally equivalent to using the top-lvl exports of the library: